Mali frees over 100 jihadists seeking hostage swap

 MICHELE CATTANI, AFP/File

-The prisoners were released in the central region of Niono and in Tessalit in the north after arriving by plane, the official said.
+The jihadist prisoners were released in the central region of Niono and the northern region of Tessalit after arriving by plane, the negotiations source said.

 A lawmaker in Tessalit, who also requested anonymity, confirmed to AFP that "large numbers of jihadist prisoners" arrived there on Sunday.

+"We have to be attentive and remain very careful because if there are any attempts (to free them) we don't want to disrupt that," he said.

+"It is too early to rejoice because we have lived through moments like this before."

-Malian authorities suspect that an Al-Qaeda-linked group, led by Amadou Koufa and active in the country's centre, staged the kidnappings.
+Malian authorities suspect an Al-Qaeda-linked group in central Mali led by militant cleric Amadou Koufa is responsible for the kidnappings.

-The release came with an interim government due to govern Mali for 18 months before staging elections after a military junta overthrew president Ibrahim Boubacar Keita in August.
+Mali is currently led by an interim government after a military junta overthrew president Ibrahim Boubacar Keita in August.

-The kidnapping of former opposition leader Cisse was one of the factors that fuelled popular protests which led to the ouster of Keita over his perceived inability to tackle jihadists and Islamist insurgency.
+The kidnapping of former opposition leader Cisse was one of the factors that fuelled popular protests which led to the ouster of Keita over his perceived inability to tackle the jihadist insurgency.

 Swathes of the sprawling country remain outside government control